 Having a gun safe installed in your home is an investment in your family’s safety.
 But having one shouldn’t mean damaging your floor or any part of one of your biggest investments, your home!
 When installed correctly, there’s no reason your safe should damage your floor.

-Here are 3 tips to protect your floor and gun safe when installing it:
+Here are three tips to protect your floor and gun safe when installing it:

 1. Protect the Safe from Moisture and Water